dfbarrero/aiCourse/assignments/r2p2/introduction.md

 4.- Modify the telecom controller and print the sonar measures.

 5.- Modify the telecom controller and print the odometry.
+Please, check out the R2P2 source code to identify where it is located.

 ## Wall following behaviour